A Reusable Library for Second-Order Orbital Optimization Using the Trust Region Method: Results

 Standard first-order methods typically lead to reliable and fast SCF convergence for characteristic organic molecules.
 However, these solvers often encounter numerical difficulties in applications to many inorganic compounds, particularly those that contain transition metals.
 While many (but not necessarily all) such systems are insufficiently described by mean-field, single-determinant methods, converged SCF orbitals are still required for generating an initial guess for the active space of multireference approaches.
 The use of a genuine second-order method is thus desirable for these more challenging electronic-structure problems.

-In the present section, we will compare the performance and robustness of our implementation in \otr{} for restricted and unrestricted SCF to corresponding results obtained using the second-order algorithms implemented in {\texttt{PySCF}}~\cite{sun_pyscf_2017, Sun2020_JCP_24109} and {\texttt{Orca}}~\cite{Neese2012_WIRCMS_73, Neese2022_WIRCMS_1606}.
+In the present section, we will compare the performance and robustness of our implementation in \otr{} for restricted and unrestricted SCF to corresponding results obtained using the second-order algorithms implemented in {\texttt{PySCF}}~\cite{sun_pyscf_2017, Sun2020_JCP_24109} (v2.9.0) and {\texttt{Orca}}~\cite{Neese2012_WIRCMS_73, Neese2022_WIRCMS_1606} (v6.0.0).
 While the former implementation differs from the algorithm of the present work~\cite{Sun2017__}, the latter closely resembles it~\cite{HelmichParis2021_JCP_164104}.
 Convergence profiles for HF calculations on the pathological systems listed in Sect. \ref{sec:comp_details} are presented in Fig. \ref{fig:convergence_hf}.
 Additional results comparing the \otr{} and \texttt{PySCF} optimizers for various KS-DFT calculations are presented in the SI.

 The group of systems studied in Fig. \ref{fig:convergence_hf} are all known to have multireference character and/or exhibit low-lying excited states, making them susceptible to either failed convergences or optimizations onto saddle points.
-As such, these systems serve as a stress test for second-order methods, evaluated first and foremost on their ability to converge onto a (local) minimum, which we here assert using an internal stability check in \otr{}.
+As such, these systems serve as a stress test for second-order methods, evaluated first and foremost on their ability to converge onto a (local) minimum.
+Since internal stability checks are not available for all methods in every program, we have here assessed convergence by performing the stability analysis in \otr{} for the orbitals obtained from all calculations.

 Overall, the second-order implementation in \texttt{PySCF} (using default parameters) is observed to fail to reliably converge onto a true minimum in most of these calculations, thus contradicting the normal expectation that second-order methods consistently avoid saddle point solutions.
 In \texttt{PySCF}, these solutions are recognized as non-Aufbau and appropriate warnings are issued to the user.
 As is clear from Fig. \ref{fig:convergence_hf}, such solutions can easily lie less than 1~m\Eh{} above the proper minima identified by other solvers, which goes to emphasize that low-lying, excited-state mean-field solutions pose a real complication in many practical applications.